On consecutive sums in permutations: Upper bound

+We will devote the remainder of this section to proving Proposition \ref{EXTup:prop:L(a)-bound}.
 To begin with, we reduce the problem to the case when the permutation can be partitioned into two monotonous parts.
-This part of the argument restricts the sample space significantly, and will be crucial to ensure that the continuous version of the problem has enough compactness for the maximum to be realised.
+This part of the argument restricts the domain significantly, and will play an important role in enabling us to pass to a continuous version of the problem.

+We will say that a sequence $(b_j)_{j=1}^m$ is \emph{bitonic} if there exists an integer $j$ with $1 \leq j_0 \leq m$ such that $b_j$ is increasing for $1 \leq j \leq j_0$ and decreasing for $j_0 \leq j \leq m$.
+Likewise, a function $f \colon [0,1] \to \RR$ is bitonic if there exists $x_0 \in [0,1]$ such that $f$ is increasing on $[0,x_0]$ and decreasing on $[x_0,1]$.
+We call $j_0$ and $x_0$ \emph{bitonic points} for $b$ and $f$ respectively.
+Throughout, we take ``increasing'' to mean ``non-strictly increasing'' and likewise for ``decreasing''.
+The notions of a strictly bitonic sequence and a strictly bitonic sequence are defined analogously.